jraysajulga/QuanTP/README.md

 ### Newest Update: Interactive plots for QuanTP (versions ≥ 1.1.0)

-2.21.19 - All plots can now be viewed via [Plotly](https://plot.ly/javascript/) for interactivity!
+2.21.19 - All plots can now be viewed via <a href="https://plot.ly/javascript/" target="_blank">Plotly</a> for interactivity!
 Instructions for enabling this are [here](#s1a-instructions-for-enabling-interactivity-).

 Features:
 - Zooming and panning